Australia evacuates journalists from China

 But you know, this was a whirlwind and it's not kind of, it's not a particularly good experience."
 AFR reported both journalists had been banned from leaving China until they answered questions about a woman called Cheng Lei.

-Lei is also an Australian citizen - and she was detained last week.
+Cheng is also an Australian citizen - and she was detained in August.

 She worked at a Chinese state broadcaster as a television anchor.

-The correspondents were told they were "persons of interest" in an investigation into Lei.
+The correspondents were told they were "persons of interest" in an investigation into Cheng.

 Australia still does not know why Chinese authorities have detained her.